UST-QuAntiL/quantil-docs/docs/user-guide/qc-atlas/libraries.md

 ## Libraries

-The component `Libraries` is the UI counterpart of the PlanQK Library service, and it has two main features:
+The component `Libraries` is the UI counterpart of the [PlanQK Library](https://github.com/UST-QuAntiL/PlanQK-Library) service, and it has two main features:

 1. the creation and management of BibTeX libraries
 2. the creation and execution of systematic literature reviews

 In the following, these two main features are explained.

-### bibTeX Libraries
+### BibTeX Libraries

 #### Overview
 1. The BibTeX libraries can be found directly under the `Libraries` tab in the navigation bar